sonertari/UTMFW/README.md

 	+ Create the packages which are not available on the OpenBSD mirrors and/or have been modified for UTMFW: sslproxy, e2guardian, p3scan, smtp-gated, snort, imspector, snortips, and libevent 2.1.12 (see `ports` and `ports/distfiles`).
 	+ Copy them to the appropriate locations to fix the broken links in the sources.

-Note that you can strip down xbase and xfont install sets to reduce the size of the iso file.
+Note that you can strip down xbase and xfont install sets to reduce the size of the iso or the img file.
 Copy or link them to the appropriate locations under `openbsd/utmfw`.

-Now you can run the createiso script which should produce an iso file in the same folder as itself.
+Now you can run the createiso or the createimg script, which should produce an iso or an img file, respectively, in the same folder as itself.

 ### Build steps

 The following are steps you can follow to build UTMFW yourself.
 Some of these steps can be automated by a script.
 You can modify these steps to suit your needs.

-- Install OpenBSD:
+- Install OpenBSD amd64:
 	+ Download installXY.iso from an OpenBSD mirror
 	+ Create a new VM with 60GB disk, choose a size based on your needs
-	+ Add a separate 8GB disk for /dest, which will be needed to make release(8)
-	+ Start VM and install OpenBSD
+	+ Start the VM and install OpenBSD

+- Install OpenBSD arm64:
+	+ Download installXY.img from an OpenBSD mirror
+	+ Use a 32GB SD card, or choose a size based on your needs
+	+ Start the Raspberry Pi 4 or qemu-system-aarch64 and install OpenBSD

+- Configure OpenBSD:
 	+ Create a local user, after reboot add it to /etc/doas.conf
-	+ During installation mount the dest disk to /dest
+	+ Create a separate partition mounted to /dest, which will be needed to make release(8)
 	+ Add noperm to /dest in /etc/fstab
     + Make /dest owned by build:wobj and set its perms to 700
     + Create /dest/dest/ and /dest/rel/ folders